MashaNes/RoadConditionMonitoring/Docker compose/README.md

  &ensp;&ensp;&ensp;&ensp;&ensp;&ensp; - Advanced/Bootstrap servers: localhost:29092
  <br/>
  cassandra-temp should have the script from repo/Cassandra/Temperature.txt executed in cqlsh
  cassandra-air should have the script from repo/Cassandra/AirQuality.txt executed in cqlsh
+ cassandra-vehicle should have the script from repo/Cassandra/VehicleLocation.txt executed in cqlsh
+ cassandra-traffic should have the script from repo/Cassandra/Traffic.txt executed in cqlsh
  <br/>
  Run "docker compose build" and "docker compose up" in the directory where "docker-compose.yml" is located
+ Edit the ip address in repo/Microservices/SparkProcessing/src/main/java/SparkProcessing.java to fit your private ip address and follow the instructions at repo/Microservices/SparkProcessing/start.txt to start the Spark instance